 Regular access to a computer, tablet, or mobile device with high speed Internet access is required for participation in online, blended, and flex courses.
 Computers are available for student use in two locations on the Cumberland Campus.
 Ten computers are provided in the Technology building, room 114.
 Contact the IT Helpdesk at 301-784-5444 for available hours.
 The Library also maintains computers for student use (for hours see https://library.allegany.edu/polaris/).
-At the Bedford County Campus, students may use computers in the computer lab when the lab is not in use for classes or meetings.
+At the Bedford County Campus, two computer labs are available for student use when those labs are not in use for classes or meetings.
 The Bedford County Campus library also has ten computers available for student use.